yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Iteration of all of those activities in order to build strong cases regarding science communication and develop further storytelling strategies for researchers.

-- Curation of the physical lab includes a variety of communication activities
+The curation of the physical lab includes a variety of communication activities:
   - every 6 months throughout 3 years: project exhibition of the process
   - every 3 months throughout 3 years: symposium with workshops and speakers / party
   - monthly: Digital Salon/ Digital Workshop/ Presentations to all Project partners